sol4k/sol4k/README.md

 val writable: AccountMeta = AccountMeta.writable(publicKey)
 ```

-Example of combining all together.
-Here a transactions is created that sends information
+Here's an example of combining everything together: creating a transaction that sends
-to a game program.
+information to a game program.

 ```kotlin
 val instructionData = byteArrayOf(-3, -42, 48, -55, 100, -55, -29, -37)